BrightWorgan/hdip-project/README.md

 # Scope:

-As an inordinate amount of archaeological work involves paperwork, the possible scope of this project could easily be increased, however, in order to not only achieve the goals set below and to meet the project deadline set by TU,  I would like to narrow the scope of this project to one area of paperwork.
+As an inordinate amount of archaeological work involves paperwork, the possible scope of this project could easily be increased, however, to not only achieve the goals set below and to meet the project deadline set by TU,  I would like to narrow the scope of this project to one area of paperwork.
 This area is also probably the most important and most used on an everyday basis so it would be an excellent deliverable to achieve.